Subject benchmarking examples, selected for 'closeness' in subject matter to teacher education, are used as points of reference.

 All participants in and contributors to the programme will be encouraged to become involved in the development, management, delivery and evaluation of the effectiveness of the programme.

-There are approximately 300 schools and settings in the partnership.
-These schools are mainly located in the northwest including Cheshire, Wirral, Halton, Warrington, Shropshire, Manchester, North Wales and Staffordshire.
+There are approximately 300 schools in the Partnership.
+These schools are mainly located in the northwest including Cheshire, Wirral, Halton, Warrington, Shropshire, Manchester, Flintshire, Wrexham and Staffordshire.
 School-based learning occurs in at least two schools and overall offers a range and breadth of experience.

 Back - to previous page Print - launches the print options panel